Categories: Roofing

 It is possible to patch holes in the roof if there are just a handful of them.
 Considering how many layers it takes to build a residential roof, widespread holes are indicative of severe damage to a weakened roof.
 A new set of decking, underlayment, and shingles is a better and longer-lasting solution.

 Homecraft Inc. is your leading provider of roofing and vinyl siding installation services.
-Give us call at (302) 703-1109.
+Give us a call at (302) 703-1109.
 You can also fill out our contact form to schedule an appointment.
 We serve communities in Hockessin and Wilmington, DE.

 John Zatwarnytsky